kreuzwerker/terraform-provider-docker/CONTRIBUTING.md

 make testacc_cleanup
 ```

-Furthermore, we recommened running the linters for the code and the documentation:
+Furthermore, we recommend running the linters for the code and the documentation:

 ```sh
 # install all the dependencies